Heinrich Rickert: Philosophy

-He is known for his discussion of a qualitative distinction held to be made between historical and scientific facts.
-Contrary to philosophers like Nietzsche and Bergson, Rickert emphasized that values demand a distance from life, and that what Bergson, Dilthey or Simmel called "vital values" were not true values.
+Rickert is known for his discussion of a qualitative distinction between historical and scientific facts.
+Contrary to philosophers like Friedrich Nietzsche and Henri Bergson, Rickert emphasized that values demand a distance from life and that what Bergon, Wilhelm Dilthey or Georg Simmel called "vital values" were not true values.

-Rickert's philosophy was an important influence on the work of sociologist Max Weber.
-Weber is said to have borrowed much of his methodology, including the concept of the ideal type, from Rickert's work.
-Also, Martin Heidegger started out his academic career as Rickert's assistant, graduated with him and then wrote his habilitation thesis under Rickert.
+Rickert's philosophy was an important influence on the work of sociologist Max Weber, who borrowed much of his methodology, including the concept of the ideal type.
+Philosopher Martin Heidegger began his academic career as Rickert's assistant, graduating and writing his habilitation thesis under Rickert.